facebook/TestSlide/docs/testslide_dsl/async_support/index.rst

       assert self.memoize_before == "memoize_before"
       assert self.function == "function"

-The test runner will create a new event look to execute each example.
+The test runner will create a new event loop to execute each example.

 .. note::